node-machine/rttc/README.md

 ##### .isInvalidExample(exemplar)

-Return `true` if the provided value is NOT a valid rttc exemplar.
+Return truthy if the provided value is NOT a valid rttc exemplar.

 ##### .getPathInfo(exemplar, path)